 LISTEN * SUPPORT * CHALLENGE

-From providing support to developing athletes, to being an integrated support team member to 6 Olympic and 4 Paralympic Games, I bring decades of experience to athletes and coaches looking to add to their mental flexibility.
+From providing support to developing athletes, to being an integrated support team member to 6 Olympic and 4 Paralympic Games, I bring decades of experience to athletes, coaches, and performers looking to add to their mental flexibility, skills, and health.
 I currently support Ballet Kelowna, athlete and coach services at PacificSport Okanagan, and the Canadian Centre for Mental Health in Sport.
 I am a UBC Vancouver faculty member in a high performance coaching and leadership program, teaching applied sport and performance psychology courses, and I serve many local, provincial and national organizations.

 NOTE TO CLIENTS: COVID-19 OPTIONS

-Your safety is my number 1 priority: my clinic (in-person) has re-opened with public health as my top concern.
+Your safety is my number 1 priority: public health is my top concern.
 All in-person appointments will be subject to our safety procedures and precautions upon booking (instructions sent via email).
 I also offer e-counselling via telehealth / virtual counselling platforms.
 Please contact me if you are interested in distance counselling.
 Please follow the Public Health Officer recommendations in your region for prevention and treatment.

 Dr. Shaunna Taylor, PhD